 Our viewing platforms are on Level 1 with free standing fold out seats available for friends, family and PAs, and non-wheelchair users.
 The bays are raised above the fixed seating areas.
 That means you can stay seated and still have a clear view of the action.
 Even if the audience is standing.
 Each bay has a steward who’s there to help if you need anything.
 The accessible bays are all in easy reach of accessible toilet facilities including the changing places unit.

 Assistance dogs can stay in wheelchair bays.
-Talk to the nearest information desk if you’re in the accessible seating area.
-They’ll look after your dog for the whole event.
-Or for any period during the event.
+Talk to the nearest information desk and they'll look after your dog for the whole event.

 Accessible toilets are unisex.
 And they’re available on all levels.
 They’re near our wheelchair bays.